Tianfu-swarm/argos3_ros_bridge/README.md

-## 🧩 Argos ROS Bridge Controller Overview
+## 🧩 Overview

-This controller bridges the ARGoS simulator with the ROS 2 ecosystem, enabling seamless integration of robot simulation with standard ROS tools and workflows.
+This package bridges the ARGoS simulator with the ROS 2 ecosystem, enabling seamless integration of robot simulation with standard ROS tools and workflows.

 ### ✨ Key Features